OpenKneeboard/OpenKneeboard/docs/troubleshooting/window-capture-compatibility.md

 ## Dialog boxes and drop-down menus

 On apps using older frameworks, dialog boxes and drop-down menus may not be shown.
-There is no fix or workaround.
+There is no workaround.

+In the future, it may be supported on some versions of Windows 11; any updates will be on [the GitHub issue](https://github.com/OpenKneeboard/OpenKneeboard/issues/883).

 ## The captured window doesn't update when it's not visible (e.g. when in-game)